pyjamasconf/pyjamas.live/cfp.md

 ### Submit to speak at Pyjamas Conf today.

-Please follow <link TBC>. for more details on how to submit a proposal for Pyjamas Conf 2020.
+Please follow [here](https://www.papercall.io/cfps/3362/submissions/new) to submit your proposal for Pyjamas Conf 2020.

 Please also help us spread the word about our CFP by sharing a link to this page with the hashtag #PyjamasCfP and the handle @pyjamasconf.